fede118/MyStockApp/README.md

 *   **Test Suite:** A comprehensive suite of unit and UI tests is being developed to verify the correctness of the application's logic and UI.
 *   **Code Coverage:** Code coverage metrics are used to track the percentage of code covered by tests, ensuring that a high proportion of the codebase is tested.
 *   **Detekt:** Static code analysis tool used to identify potential code smells, bugs, and style violations, improving code quality and maintainability.
-*   ### todo: ###
-*   **Lint:** Static code analysis tool used to identify potential code smells, bugs, and style violations, improving code quality and maintainability.
+*   **Todo: Lint:** Static code analysis tool used to identify potential code smells, bugs, and style violations, improving code quality and maintainability.
 Currently lint is failing because of Compose and functions Starting with capital letters

 ## Architecture